spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/porting-unreal-project-to-gdk.md

 <br/>

 ------
-_2019-04-11 Added ShooterGame as a reference project_
+_2019-04-11 Added ShooterGame as a reference project with partial editorial review._